 - 1. Check the connections to the jack. - 2.
 Check the connections to the ATA. - 3.
-Disconnect the ATA and replace it with a working Norstar telephone.
+Disconnect the ATA and replace it with a working telephone.
 If the telephone still works properly, the ICS and/or the SM are operating properly. - 4.
-Verify that the programming has been done as described in the MICS Programming Record and the Norstar Analog Terminal Adapter Installation Card. - 5.
+Verify that the programming has been done as described in the Programming Record and the Norstar Analog Terminal Adapter Installation Card. - 5.
 If the trouble seems to be in the ICS or SM, double-check all wiring and programming options.
-If this does not help, refer to Problems with BRI service on page 453 or Data Module down on page 458
+Also refer to Problems with BRI service on page 505 or Data Module down on page 510.